 One of Dr. Baugh's main concerns has been to develop a more effective and integrated curriculum in Greek instruction for the Seminary.
 To this end, he wrote the two main textbooks used for Greek I-III: New Testament Greek for Interpreters (second edition) and A First John Reader.
-Dr. Baugh was a contributor to the award-winning Zondervan Illustrated Bible Backgrounds Commentary.
-He has written scholarly articles for such anthologies as Women in at Emory University in the spring of 2009. the Church; Still Sovereign: Contemporary Perspectives on Election, Foreknowledge, and Grace; and Marriage Dr. VanDrunen is the author or editor of seven books. and Family in the Biblical World.
+Dr. Baugh was a contributor to the award-winning Zondervan Illustrated Bible Backgrounds Commentary and The ESV Study Bible.
+He has written scholarly articles for such anthologies as Women in the Church; Still Sovereign: Contemporary Perspectives on Election, Foreknowledge, and Grace; Marriage and Family in the Biblical World, Covenant, Justification, and Pastoral Ministry and The Law Is Not of Faith.
 He has also written for journals such as New Testament Studies, Journal of the Evangelical Theological Society, and Westminster Theological Journal.

-Dr. Baugh and his wife.
-Kathy, enjoy living on their "Lazy B Ranch" in Valley Center with their three children.
+Dr. Baugh and his wife, Kathy, have two grown daughters and a son and live in Valley Center on "The Lazy B Ranch."